Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Resource Group and Network Design

-A dedicated resource group was created to logically group all networking and compute resources.
+A dedicated resource group is used to logically group all compute and networking resources.
+This provides several benefits:

-The virtual network was designed with non-overlapping address spaces, ensuring clean segmentation and future scalability.
+The virtual network was designed with non-overlapping address spaces, ensuring:

 Deploy Linux Virtual Machines with Bicep

-Two Linux virtual machines were deployed using the Standard_B2s SKU.
+Two Linux virtual machines are deployed using the Standard_B2s SKU, which provides a cost-effective balance of CPU and memory for lab environments.

 • Placed in its own subnet